markchalloner/git-semver/README.md

 ## Installation

 Via git clone.

-The installer creates a symlink at /usr/local/bin/git-semver:
+The installer installs git-semver into the first of the following directories that exist and are in the path:

+- /usr/local/bin
+- /usr/bin
+- /bin

+In Linux the installer will create a symlink.
+In Windows MinGW creates a copy instead.

 ``` bash
 git clone git@github.com/markchalloner/git-semver.git